Devil May Cry 5: Music

 Kota Suzuki, Yoshiya Terayama, Hiromitsu Maeba, Steven McNair, John R. Graham, Casey Edwards, Cody Matthew Johnson and Jeff Rona composed the game's soundtrack.
 Johnson and Rona had worked together on multiple projects before Devil May Cry 5 including the fighting game Marvel vs. Capcom: Infinite where both worked on a remix of Dante's theme "Devils Never Cry".
 Their work's success led the duo to be chosen to work on Devil May Cry 5.
 While not a composer, Johnson played the games, so he knew the series.
 Edwards has been a fan of the series since the original 2001 game.
-He took a liking to Nero's theme from Devil May Cry 4 which attracted him mostly because of the lyric "I'll endure the exile."
 According to Johnson, the general idea for the music was "grittier, heavier, and more experimental."
 The fact the game uses three characters allowed them to use different types of music.
 Sony Japan released the game's original soundtrack in Japan on 12 April 2019 on five discs.

 Nero's battle themes are "Devil Trigger" and its final boss remix, "Silver Bullet," both performed by Ali Edwards.
 "Devil Trigger" was released on 11 June 2018 as a soundtrack single to promote the game.
 Edwards was given multiple images of Nero facing his enemies to give him an idea of how his theme song should sound.
 Edwards met Bosch, who gave him a better understanding of the character.
 This included his young and reckless traits despite being older when he is introduced.
 The massive positive response to "Devil Trigger" surprised Edwards.
 On Spotify, the song has over 7 million streams.
 It currently has over 68 million views on YouTube.
 "Devil Trigger" was also the first song revealed to the audience because older members of the staff enjoyed the composers' work on that track.
 The theme "Silver Bullet" used for Nero's final fight with Vergil was considered a "risk" by the composer.
 It served as an homage to the original Devil May Cry final boss theme and served as a remix of "Devil Trigger."
 He faced the challenge of putting a more emotional theme than "Devil Trigger" in this remix and was grateful to the Capcom staff for assisting him in making this theme.